 Back in the ’90s, there weren’t many animated comic book shows better than X-Men: The Animated Series.
 In fact, it’s probably one of the main reasons for the Marvel characters’ popularity today.
 The show boasted some really great writing and took on many deeper topics, including racism and sexism.
 Clearly, it was a show ahead of its time and still holds a special place in the hearts of X-Men fans today.
-But how many fans remember the time Wolverine converted to Christianity?
+But how many fans remember the time Wolverine became a Christian?

-The episode starts off with an angry Logan having heated debates on religion and theology with Nightcrawler, who is currently serving at a monastery.
+The episode starts off with an angry Wolverine having heated debates on religion and theology with Nightcrawler, who is currently serving at a Christian monastery.
 Before the episode is over, the blue-skinned mutant hands him a Bible and manages to convert him (or at least to pray).

 NIGHTCRAWLER: My pain drove me to seek God.
 Yours drove you away.

 WOLVERINE: Don’t tell me about God.
 What kind of God would let men do this to me?

 NIGHTCRAWLER: Our understanding of God is limited.
 But we take comfort in the fact that His love is limitless.